-Gutter protectors do a relatively good job of keeping dirt out of the gutters, saving you the task of cleaning the gutters.
-They continue to need routine maintenance, which goes against the purpose of investing in gutter protectors.
-Gutter protectors, also called leaf protectors, are supposed to provide homeowners with peace of mind when it comes to preventing gutters from becoming clogged or obstructed.
+Gutter protectors do a relatively good job of keeping dirt out of the gutters, saving you the task of cleaning them.
+However, they still require routine maintenance, which goes against the purpose of investing in gutter protectors.
+Gutter protectors, also known as leaf protectors, are supposed to provide homeowners with peace of mind when it comes to preventing gutters from becoming clogged or obstructed.
 While you may think that you won't need to clean your gutters again when you install them, keep in mind that this isn't accurate.

 Professional roofers know that no gutter protector offers 100 percent protection against leaves, pine needles and other debris.
 Some of this debris can cut through these guards and fill the gutters.
 Regular cleaning is still necessary to eliminate the debris that manages to pass through these protection systems.
 Years ago, an extensive test was conducted on almost every gutter protector design and it was found that almost all of them fail.

 The inverse curve designs allow small pieces of dirt to be brought into the gutter, where it is impossible to clean rotting dirt.
 Small debris of all kinds obstruct the holes, crevices and perforations of the other designs.
 Most sewer protectors fail miserably in spring, when small debris falls from trees as snow in a snowstorm.
 The short answer is yes, sewer protectors work.